 We are one of the only states that does not prohibit this and that allows people to drive huge vehicles at speeds up to 85+ miles per hour while surfing the net.
 Alabama just outlawed this extremely dangerous practice and Ohio will become the 39th state to do so next week.

 That’s because distracted drivers injured about 500,000 people — and killed 5,500 Americans — in 2009.

 I was just hired to represent one of those people, a woman who was nearly killed and has now been in the ICU at a Fort Worth hospital for the last six days because an adult whom I believe was texting crashed into her.
-I plan to file suit, subpoena the other driver’s cell phone records, and ask the jury to award punitive damages to get the message out that this behavior is dangerous.
-(No, that message won’t be texted.)
+I will file suit, subpoena the other driver’s cell phone records, and ask the jury to award punitive damages to get the message out that this behavior is dangerous.

 We need to stop these stupid car crashes from happening.
 The cost in human lives and personal injuries, medical expenses, lost wages, property damage, lost time idling in traffic, police, wreckers, etc. is astronomical: 32,885 people dead, 2.2 million injured, and $166.7 billion in costs each year.